cre24/ai201-project2-fitfindr-starter/README.md

 **Instance 2 — `suggest_outfit` implementation**

 I provided the tool spec (inputs, outputs, error handling behavior, the Groq model to use) and the wardrobe schema from `data/wardrobe_schema.json` and asked Claude to implement the function.
 It produced a working implementation but used `item.get("title")` and `item.get("type")` to format wardrobe items — neither of which matched the actual schema keys (`name` and `category`).
 I identified this by printing `get_example_wardrobe()` to inspect the real structure, then corrected the field names to `item.get("name")` and `item.get("category")`.
 The fix caused the LLM to reference specific wardrobe pieces by name in its suggestions rather than falling back to the empty wardrobe path.

+**Instance 3 — Intent detection in the planning loop**

+I described the planning loop diagram showing the loop dispatching to any tool based on available inputs, and asked Claude to implement LLM-based intent detection so `run_agent()` could route to the correct tool based on the user's natural language query rather than always starting at `search_listings`.
+It produced a working implementation but the initial dispatch only checked intent without also checking session state, meaning direct dispatch via `session_state` would be bypassed if the intent classifier returned the wrong tool.
+I overrode this by keeping both checks — the intent-based dispatch and the session state check — so either path can trigger the correct tool independently.